 The belly of the beast is custom Shatter Maps that allow user-defined fragments or particles, a topic covered by Brian in videos 4 and 5.
 Here's Brian with a 45-minute intro; you can catch the other 5 parts in Favorite videos on the Total Training YouTube Channel:

-Design a Breathtaking Body Shatter Effect by Lloyd Alvarez was inspired by Coldplay's "Viva La Vida" (clarifying that the Shatter map sample is only frame 1), which in turn inspired After Effects: The Dark Knight by John Dickinson.
-Later, Andrew Kramer used the Shatter plug-in in a unique way to build a Procedural Crumble to etch into stone.
+Ok, not exactly, since Design a Breathtaking Body Shatter Effect by Lloyd Alvarez was inspired by Coldplay's “Viva La Vida” (clarifying that the Shatter map sample is only frame 1).
+That in turn inspired After Effects: The Dark Knight by John Dickinson.
+Later, Rob Mize used the physics of Shatter to animate Shatter text, and Angie Taylor had two tutorials on Digital Arts Online.
+Andrew Kramer also used the Shatter plug-in in a unique way to build a Procedural Crumble to etch into stone.